Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux: Introduction

 Several schemes have been proposed for the creation and manipulation of anyonic statistics in ultracold atomic systems, such as two-dimensional topological optical superlattice \cite{Paredes2008} and one-dimensional optical lattices with the Raman-assisted tunneling~\cite{Keilmann2011,Greschner2015} or Floquet driving ~\cite{Greschner2014,Cardarelli2016,Christoph2016,Yuan2017,Greschner2018,Frederik2019,Lienhard2020,Greiner2024}.
-The topological properties of anyonic excitations have been observed in a two-dimensional optical lattice with engineered four-body ring-exchange interactions \cite{Dai2017}.
+By engineering four-body ring-exchange interactions within an ultracold atom system, a minimal toric-code Hamiltonian \cite{Kitaev2003} has been implemented to observe the fractional statistics of Abelian anyons~\cite{Dai2017}.
 Recently, one-dimensional anyons have been realized in a two-body setting using ultracold bosons in a tilted optical lattice subjected to proper Floquet modulations~\cite{Greiner2024}.
 This system provides access to a continuum of statistical phases and enables the observation of the asymmetric transport, in contrast to the symmetric dynamics of bosons and fermions.
 The one-dimensional anyons have also been realized in a strongly interacting quantum gas with an impurity via the spin-charge separation \cite{Dhar2025,BWang2025}, where the asymmetric momentum distribution and dynamical fermionization were observed.
 However, most of current theoretical and experimental studies on one-dimensional anyonic systems are predominantly confined to single-component anyons, leaving the properties of multi-component anyons with internal degrees of freedom largely unexplored.